Share on your favorite

 Shogi Piece - One of the pieces in the Japanese game of Shogi, the Flying Chariot.

-飛 means "fly, jump, leap."
+飛 means "fly, soar, swift."

-Fly - To move through the air like a bird.
-To move quickly.
+Fly - To move through the air.

 High - To be located in a high place.